traceannwhite/Flexbox-Example/flexbox-theknot.md

 #### <g-emoji class="g-emoji" alias="alarm_clock" fallback-src="https://github.githubassets.com/images/icons/emoji/unicode/23f0.png">⏰</g-emoji> Activity - 2min

-Navigate to the **starter-code-theknot** directory where you will find the following files:
+Open the **starter-code-theknot** directory in VSCode.
+Here you will find the following files:
 - **index.html**
 - **default.css**
 - **main.css** - this is the **ONLY** file that you will be coding in for this morning's exercise